GAMSAT Preparation Plan

 Or it may be simply that science graduates get complacent about section three while humanities graduates do not.
 Maybe humanities graduates study for section three to a disproportionate degree.

-Here are some useful resources to get your science study off the ground
+Here are some useful resources to get your science preparation off the ground

 Free online science lessons: